openmindculture/wp_template/README.md

 Roadmap / development: this repository should be kept up to date to reflect the current best practices, but otherwise it should remain a minimal template without too many features added.

+### WordPress Coding Style Incompatibility after 1.0.0

+After `1.0.0`, a mostly stable beta releae with SCSS and WordPress code style, I removed both SCSS and WP syntax tools in favor of a more minimal and modern codebase, which is no longer suitable for developing themes or plugins that pass the official review process!

+To avoid confusion, I will keep the new codebase in its feature branch or even fork another distinct repository.
+You can follow the latest work in progress in the [`minimalism-config` feature branch](https://github.com/openmindculture/wp_template/tree/minimalism-config).
+The new codebase will follow a classic approach, possibly independent of any parent theme, but possibly inspired by Twenty-Twenty-Three and GeneratePress.

 ## Usage

 - `npm install` initialize and start the development environment